Amikumu/amikumu-website/translations_parts/page_for-organizations.page_meta.complete_analysis_part1.rst

-For a complete analysis of our language stats please see our
+For a complete analysis of our language stats please see our `statistics page <../statistics>`_.